 Now what most people reading this and your doctors, immunologists and rheumatologists will tell you is the your body is “attacking” itself.
 THIS IS A MISNOMER!
 This misnomer is the cause of more chronic suffering than anything else I have witnessed in my career.
 The appropriate way to say this is that the immune system is PROTECTING itself.
 Thank goodness your immune system is protecting you!

-If on the other hand you belief that your body is attacking itself, then the future of your health and the odds of beating an autoimmune condition will be dismal at best.
+If on the other hand you belief that your body is attacking itself and your body is malfunctioning and can’t heal, then the future of your health and the odds of beating an autoimmune condition will be dismal at best.

 What if You Don’t Address the Root Causes of Sjogren’s?